immunefi-team/Bounty_Boosts/Puffer Finance/28779 - [SC - Insight] Missing sender address check in receive may lea....md

 # Missing sender address check in receive() may lead to locked Ether

-Submitted on Mon Feb 26 2024 15:58:19 GMT-0400 (Atlantic Standard Time) by @djxploit for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 26th 2024 at 21:58:19 UTC by @djxploit for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28779